Hospice Billing

 2. The certification of terminal illness that meets the criteria set forth in the CMS IOM Publication 100-02, Medicare Benefit Policy Manual, Chapter 9 Coverage of Hospice Services Under Hospital Insurance Section 20.1; and

-Tip: When submitting a claim for an untimely NOE that meets the exceptional circumstance be sure to include in your remarks, “Late NOE due to retroactive Medicare entitlement.”
-Once you have stated the exact nature of why you are requesting an exceptional circumstance you may add any additional comments to assist in further clarifying the circumstance.
+Tip: When submitting a claim for an untimely NOE that meets the exceptional circumstance be sure to include in Remarks, “Late NOE due to retroactive Medicare entitlement.”
+Once the exact nature of why an exceptional circumstance is requested has been stated, the hospice may add any additional comments to assist in further clarifying the circumstance.

 [Return to Top]